For people who are looking for the absolute best Tai Chi instruction in Las Vegas...

 Knowing where your opponent's center of gravity is the first skill to acquire.
 The second skill to follow up by pushing your opponent off balance.

-Who Can Do Tai Chi?
+Who can do Tai Chi?

 Anyone can learn Tai Chi... well that is...anyone who is motivated enough to prioritize coming to classes.